pypy/pypy.org/posts/2024/07/finding-inefficiencies-with-z3.md

-To find out whether some integer operations always return a constant result, we can't simply use the same trick as for those operations that return boolean results, because enumerating $2^64$ possible constants and checking them all would take too long.
-Like in the last post, we can use `z3.ForAll` to find out whether Z3 can synthesize constants for us, for the result of an operation in ints context.
-If such a constant exists, we could have removed the operation, and replaced it with the constant that Z3 provides.
+To find out whether some integer operations always return a constant result, we can't simply use the same trick as for those operations that return boolean results, because enumerating 2⁶⁴ possible constants and checking them all would take too long.
+Like in the last post, we can use `z3.ForAll` to find out whether Z3 can synthesize a constant for the result of an operation for us.
+If such a constant exists, the JIT could have removed the operation, and replaced it with the constant that Z3 provides.

 Here a few examples of inefficiencies found this way: